norefice-github/microservice-kubernetes/README.md

 3. If you are running on x86, run `docker-build.sh` in the directory `microservice-kubernetes-demo`.
 It builds the images and uploads them to Docker Hub using your account.

 3a.
-If you are running on arm64 (apple silicon), you will need to compile locally then build images and push to hub using buildx.
-Change to the directory `microservice-kubernetes-demo` and run `./mvnw clean package`.
-Once the compile is done, run ` ./docker-buildx.sh`
+If you are running on arm64 (apple silicon), you will need to build images for arm64 and amd64 and push to hub using buildx.
+Change to the directory `microservice-kubernetes-demo` and run `./docker-buildx.sh`

 ### Deploy to EKS
 Run `./kubernetes-deploy.sh` in the directory